Monterey Regional Airport: Passenger

+Destinations map

-Allegiant Air is the only airline serving Monterey with mainline jets such as the Airbus A319 that flies nonstop to Las Vegas.
-Allegiant planned to fly Boeing 757-200s nonstop to Honolulu starting in November, 2012; however, this Hawaii service never started and was subsequently permanently cancelled.
-Avelo Airlines also planned Boeing 737-800 service to Burbank beginning in September 2021, however this service was also cancelled temporarily before it launched.
+As of September 2024, Allegiant Air, American Airlines, and Sun Country Airlines are the only airlines serving Monterey with mainline jets.
+Allegiant planned to fly Boeing 757-200s nonstop to Honolulu starting in November 2012; however, this Hawaii service never started and was subsequently permanently cancelled.
+Avelo Airlines also planned Boeing 737-800 service to Burbank beginning in September 2021; however, this service was also cancelled before it launched.